-Public policy researchers grapple with choosing appropriate research designs to guide their work.
-Choices are typically influenced by the policy questions underlining the research and numerous practical realities.
+Public policy researchers grapple with choosing appropriate research designs to guide their work as they must address both the underlying policy questions and numerous practical realities.

 I advocate using randomized experiments whenever possible because they provide a high level of confidence in the results.
 But randomized experiments are not always possible and sometimes are inappropriate.
 This raises a provocative question: what criteria should researchers use to decide when to use an experimental design and when to look for alternatives?

 A randomized experiment is appropriate under the following conditions:

 1. When getting an unbiased, causal estimate of the policy/program impact matters.
 An experiment produces an unbiased, causal estimate of program impacts, and when the research or policy question requires such information, then an experimental evaluation design is the preferred one.

 2. When randomization is feasible, legal, and ethical.
 The process of randomizing cases to treatment and control groups must be practically feasible.
 And crafting a control group—that is embargoed from program services for some period of time—must be both legal and ethical.
 For example, researchers cannot exclude eligible applicants to an entitlement program from receiving that entitlement, but we could use an experiment to assess whether issuing a higher level of entitlement payment is more effective in achieving certain goals.

 3. When the evaluation is prospective.
 Usually, an experiment can only be implemented with advance planning, integrating randomization into the program intake process, and allowing treatment and control group cases to move forward under their experimental conditions.